 - Expulsion

 - Suspension

 - Written Reprimand or Warning

 - Verbal Reprimand or Warning

 - Separation from employment

 - Disciplinary Probation

 - Employee or Faculty Probation

 - Nonrenewal of contract

 - Revocation of honors, awards, or degrees

 - Restricted access to College facilities or activities, including student organizations or athletic or intramural participation

 - Community Service

 - Issuance of a "No Trespass" or "No Contact" Order

 - Removal from student housing

 In addition, the College may determine that additional remedies are warranted, such as education or training for some or all members of the College community.
-Although sanctions for violation(s) of this policy can include any form of discipline as stated above, students found to have engaged in sexual, sexual violence, or other forms of serious violence will most likely receive a sanction of suspension or expulsion.
+Although sanctions for violation(s) of this policy can include any form of discipline as stated above, students found to have engaged in rape as defined in this policy will most likely receive a sanction of suspension or expulsion.

-Option 1 | Informal Resolution
+Option 1 - Informal Resolution

-A. Any member of the Bennington College community or covered third party who believes that he or she has been subjected to conduct in violation of this policy by any member(s) of the Bennington College community may pursue a complaint through informal resolution, except that informal resolution will not be used to resolve complaints of sexual violence.
+- 1. Any member of the Bennington College community or covered third party who believes that they have been subjected to conduct in violation of this policy by any member(s) of the Bennington College community may pursue a complaint through informal resolution, except that informal resolution will not be used to resolve complaints of sexual assault. - 2.
+Complaints may be written or oral.
+Once a complaint is made, the Title IX Coordinator will appoint an investigator to investigate the complaint, and, in consultation with the investigator, will determine whether continuing with the informal resolution procedure is appropriate. - 3.
+If the Title IX Coordinator determines that continuing with informal resolution is not appropriate, they will notify the complainant in writing.
+If the complainant wishes to pursue the complaint, they may request to proceed with mediation or administrative investigation and review as outlined below.
+If the Title IX Coordinator decides that continuing with informal resolution is appropriate, then the complainant and the Title IX Coordinator may agree to adopt one of the following courses of action, to be completed within 10 working days of that agreement: - The Title IX Coordinator will attempt an informal resolution of the complaint directly and privately with the respondent. - The Title IX Coordinator and the complainant will seek an informal resolution of the complaint by meeting together with the respondent. - The Title IX Coordinator will appoint someone from the College community who will seek to resolve the complaint informally.
+This person will meet with both parties, either separately or together.

-- B. Complaints may be written or oral.
-Once a complaint is made, the Title IX Coordinator will appoint an investigator to investigate the complaint, and, in consultation with the investigator, will determine whether continuing with the informal resolution procedure is appropriate.
-If the Title IX Coordinator determines that continuing with informal resolution is not appropriate, he or she will notify the complainant in writing.
-If the complainant wishes to pursue the complaint, he or she may request to proceed with mediation or administrative investigation and review as outlined below.
-If the Title IX Coordinator decides that continuing with informal resolution is appropriate, then the complainant and the Title IX Coordinator may agree to adopt one of the following courses of action, to be completed within 10 working days of that agreement: - 1.
-The Title IX Coordinator will attempt an informal resolution of the complaint directly and privately with the respondent. - 2.
-The Title IX Coordinator and the complainant will seek an informal resolution of the complaint by meeting together with the respondent. - The Title IX Coordinator will appoint someone from the College community who will seek to resolve the complaint informally.
-This person will meet with both parties, either separately or together. - C. Each party may be accompanied by an advisor of his or her choice in any stage of this informal procedure.
-Such persons may, but need not be, chosen from among the College's Sexual Harassment/Misconduct Process advisors (SHMP advisors). - D. A complaint pursued through informal resolution will be considered to have been resolved when both parties have signed a statement indicating their acceptance of the outcome of the process, and the Title IX Coordinator (or appointee who has directed the procedure) has also approved and signed the statement.
-A complaint that has been resolved through informal resolution may not be filed as a formal complaint. - E. If a complaint cannot be resolved through informal resolution, or if the Title IX Coordinator determines at any point that the case is not appropriate for informal resolution, the Title IX Coordinator will refer the case to mediation or administrative investigation and review as described below.
+- 4. Each party may be accompanied by an advisor of their choice in any stage of this informal procedure. - 5.
+A complaint pursued through informal resolution will be considered to have been resolved when both parties have signed a statement indicating their acceptance of the outcome of the process, and the Title IX Coordinator (or appointee who has directed the procedure) has also approved and signed the statement.
+A complaint that has been resolved through informal resolution may not be filed as a formal complaint. - 6.
+If a complaint cannot be resolved through informal resolution, or if the Title IX Coordinator determines at any point that the case is not appropriate for informal resolution, the Title IX Coordinator will refer the case to mediation or administrative investigation and review as described below.

-Option 2 | Mediation
+Option 2 - Mediation